Definitions

 4. Outbound firewall opening to Active Directory, if used

-6. Inbound firewall from ICC server
+5. Inbound firewall from the ICC server

-7. Inbound firewall from remote access solution, if used
+6. Inbound firewall from remote access solution, if used

 ICC server